Process heat: Decarbonization

+X-energy, an American reactor developer, is developing modular HTGRs for process heat generation.
+The company is working with Dow Chemical Company to replace the natural gas-fired cogeneration plant at Dow's Seadrift site with a nuclear power plant.
+The project, called the Long Mott Generating Station, is currently under review as of 2026 by the US Nuclear Regulatory Commission.

+In 2026, the Indian Department of Atomic Energy opened a hydrogen production pilot plant at the Fast Breeder Test Reactor in Kalpakkam.
+This plant is the first use of nuclear process heat for hydrogen production.
+The pilot plant uses a new copper-chlorine thermochemical cycle, which requires heat between 450 C and 550 C. This range is better-suited for the outlet temperatures of current nuclear reactors than other cycles requiring temperatures exceeding 800 C.

 Likewise, geothermal heat sources often have relatively low temperatures, sometimes even requiring binary cycles for electricity generation.

 A stopgap solution for decarbonization at the price of increased costs (ignoring carbon pricing) and lower round trip efficiency is the replacement of currently used fossil fuels by Power to X derived fuels.
 While this approach has the advantage of being usable with existing technology with minimal or no modification, it is less efficient than even resistive heating as the chemical processes required to turn electric energy into artificial fuels are less efficient than resistive heating.
 In processes where the fuel provides both heat and a chemical function (e.g. coke as a reducing agent in steelmaking) a power-to-x fuel may however be the only feasible low carbon alternative for some time to come.
 Hydrogen derived via processes such as electrolysis of water is often proposed as an alternative to current sources of process heat.
 Hydrogen is already in widespread use in industry today but is mostly derived from fossil fuels via processes such as steam reforming as of 2022.
 As some proposed processes for hydrogen production like the sulfur-iodine cycle themselves require high temperatures, their feasibility for generating hydrogen as a fuel for process heat as opposed to the direct use of the heat needed for the process seems questionable.